Zohaib-Ghazi/RiboFACSeq/README.md

-# RiboFACSeq: Data Analysis Pipeline
-RiboFACSeq is a method for elucidating target-specific transport and biosynthetic pathways in bacterial cells by combining a riboswitch-based sensor (i.e. a functional nucleic acid based sensor which is responsive to the target metabolite), a library of randomly mutagenized *E. coli* cells, fluorescence-activated cell sorting (FACS) and next-generation sequencing (NGS).
-Overall, this bioinformatics pipeline inspects the number of each single-gene mutant within each sample/batch before and after FACS, as a means of elucidating the genes that are very likely to be involved in the transport and biosynthesis of the target metabolite in cells.
+# RiboFACSeq: A new method for investigating metabolic and transport pathways in bacterial cells by combining a riboswitch-based sensor, fluorescence-activated cell sorting and next-generation sequencing

+The elucidation of the cellular processes involved in vitamin and cofactor biosynthesis is a challenging task.
+In life sciences, the conventional approaches to these investigations rely on the discovery and purification of the products (i.e proteins and metabolites) of a particular transport or biosynthetic pathway.
+However, the purification of low-abundance proteins or metabolites is a formidable undertaking that presents considerable technical challenges.
+As a solution, we present an alternative approach to such studies that circumvents the purification step.

+The proposed approach takes advantage of:
+1. The molecular detection capabilities of a **riboswitch-based sensor** to detect the cellular levels of its cognate molecule, as a means to probe the integrity of the transport and biosynthetic pathways of the target molecule in cells;
+2. The high-throughput screening ability of **fluorescence-activated cell sorters** to isolate cells in which only these specific pathways are disrupted, and;
+3. The ability of **next-generation sequencing** to quickly identify the genes of the FACS-sorted populations.

+This approach was named [**RiboFACSeq**](https://www.ncbi.nlm.nih.gov/pubmed/29211762).

+As a **proof-of-concept**, an adenosylcobalamin (AdoCbl)-responsive riboswitch-based sensor was used in this study to demonstrate that RiboFACSeq can be used to **track** and **sort** cells carrying genetic mutations in __known__ AdoCbl transport and biosynthesis genes with desirable sensitivity and specificity.

+## Motivation

+As specified in the [publication](https://www.ncbi.nlm.nih.gov/pubmed/29211762), we assessed the recovery of AdoCbl-specific mutants from spiked samples containing known mixtures of them (i.e. ΔbtuB, ΔcobC, ΔcobU, ΔcobS, ΔcobT and ΔexbB), an unrelated mutant (ΔcarB) and WT cells.
+To track the various cell-types, each of these strains were genetically modified by the incorporation of a unique 9-nucleotide "barcode", as follows:

+1. WT:'ATGTGTGTA'
+2. __ΔbtuB__:'ATGGCTTGT'
+3. __ΔcobC__:'ATGATCTGT'
+4. __ΔcobU__:'ATGCTGTGT'
+5. __ΔcobS__:'ATGTTCTGT'
+6. __ΔcobT__:'ATGCCTTGT'
+7. __ΔexbB__:'ATGGTATGT'
+8. __ΔcarB__:'ATGTGTTGT'

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites